FMS FCX18S 1/18 GMC Sierra S RTR Brushless — Full Review

 The 30 m stated control range is standard for indoor/backyard crawling distances.
 For trail use in open terrain, 30 m can feel limiting — but realistically, most 1/18 crawling happens within 10–15 m of the driver.

 The transmitter requires 4 AAA batteries (not included).
-The truck itself requires a 2S LiPo 7.4V 900mAh battery, also sold separately.
-Budget $15–25 for a battery and charger if you don't already have a 2S LiPo setup.
+The truck itself requires a 2S LiPo 7.4V 900mAh battery, sold separately — budget for a compatible charger as well if you don't already have a 2S LiPo setup.

-FairRC stocks a full catalog of FCX18 Sierra-specific spare parts: front and rear axle assemblies, oil shock absorbers (2pc sets), the 1312 brushless motor, transmission gearbox assembly, rod sets, cockpit assembly, light controller, light wire sets, tires, wheel hubs, and body components.
-This kind of parts depth is important — it means you can repair rather than replace when something breaks.
+FairRC stocks a full catalogue of FCX18 Sierra-specific spare parts: front and rear axle assemblies, oil shock absorbers (2pc sets), the 1312 brushless motor, transmission gearbox assembly, rod sets, cockpit assembly, light controller, light wire sets, tyres, wheel hubs, and body components.
+This parts depth means you can repair rather than replace when something breaks.

-The BATRAZZI upgrade ecosystem (FairRC's in-house upgrade brand) also supports the FCX18 platform directly: 1.0" beadlock wheels in multiple finishes, A/T and M/T tires, brass steering sets, brass servo horns, and an all-terrain track set.
+The BATRAZZI upgrade ecosystem — FairRC's in-house upgrade brand — also supports the FCX18 platform directly: 1.0" beadlock wheels in multiple finishes, A/T and M/T tyres, brass steering sets, brass servo horns, and an all-terrain track set.
 The upgrade path is well-established for this platform.

-Who Is the FMS FCX18S 1/18 GMC Sierra S RTR Brushless For?
+Who is the FMS FCX18S GMC Sierra S for?

 It's the right buy if: